TedTschopp/tedt.org/_work-in-progress/# Esclation and Descalation.md

 - **Description:** Unyielding hostility with the intention to inflict severe harm or ruin, surpassing mere conflict to personal vendetta.
 - **Mechanics:** Combat rules are maximally engaged, with the highest chance of catastrophic outcomes.
 - **Narrative:** Scenarios typify extreme antagonism and vendettas where reconciliation seems impossible.
-- **Cost to Deescalate Conflict:** Requires foundational changes to intentions or positions, often needing external mediation or significant personal or material losses.
+- **Cost to Deescalate Conflict:** Requires foundational changes to intentions or positions, often needing external mediation or significant personal or material losses. (restitution)
 >
 > - Example from Fiction:
 >